Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-1/_index.md

 ### Didn't you say HTTPS?

 The Internet is a bit of a wild place - it's made up of a LOT of computers and other devices.
-When a message is sent over the Internet it doesn't go straight to it's destination.
-It gets sent from device to device until eventually it reaches it's destination.
+When a message is sent over the Internet it doesn't go straight to its destination.
+It gets sent from device to device until eventually, it reaches its destination.

 Any device that handles a message can just read it whenever it wants to.